gogoasa-c/hardware-store/README.md

-# Hardware Store Windows Forms Application (Windows Application Programming Course Project)
+# Hardware Store Windows Forms Application

 This Windows Forms application is my Windows Application Programming course project.
 It is designed to serve as a stock management system for a hardware store, empowering administrators to efficiently manage the stock of computer components such as RAM memory, GPUs, CPUs, and HDDs.
 The application is written in C# using .NET Framework 4.7.2.